 Frequently Asked Questions About Debt Collection

-We’ve compiled a list of frequently asked questions about debt collection to help you understand your rights and what you can do if debt collectors are harassing you.
+We have compiled a list of frequently asked questions about debt collection to help you understand your rights and what you can do if debt collectors are harassing you.

 1. What should I do if a debt collector contacts me?

 If a debt collector contacts you, staying calm and collected is important.
 Ask for their name, the company they represent, the amount they claim you owe, and the original creditor’s name.
 You have the right to this information.
-If you don’t recognize the debt, you can request a validation notice, which is a detailed breakdown of the debt.
+If you do not recognize the debt, you can request a validation notice, which is a detailed breakdown of the debt.

 2. Can a debt collector call me anytime they want?